4 MLB Players Who Deserve to Be in the Hall of Fame

 X factors: In terms of any of the intangibles, Mattingly’s contribution to his team and the game as a whole can’t be overstated.
 He represented the purity of baseball better than any player, and his example engendered the style of play that led to four Yankees championships in five years following his retirement in 1995.

 Mattingly’s back injury got the best of him and limited his total stats to 2,153 hits and 1,099 RBIs, but there are countless players in the Hall of Fame who never soared on Donnie Baseball’s elite level like he did in the 1980s.
-He deserves a spot in Cooperstown.
+He deserved a spot in Cooperstown, but was denied after 15 years of eligibility.